ARM-DOE/ADI/README.md

 To run ADI processes you will need to secure shell into the virtual development environment.
 This is similar to logging into remote servers from your host machine.
 `$> vagrant ssh`
+(The first time your run this command, the virtual machine will ask you the passphrase you set before)

 To exit from virtual machine, type "exit" under virtual environment (In this way, VM is still running backends)
 `[vagrant@localhost $]> exit`